zzy1127/DataFlow-Doc/docs/en/notes/mm_guide/quickstart/whisper_asr.md

 )
 ```

-Speech Translation
-Translate the language in the speech into English.
+Speech Translation, translate the language in the speech into English.
 ```python
 generator.run(
     storage=self.storage.step(),